ovh/docs/pages/platform/kubernetes-k8s/add-ip-restrictions/guide.en-au.md

 * an `application_secret`
 * a `consumer_key`

-Why?
+**Why?**

 Because, behind the scenes, the "OVH Terraform provider" is doing requests to OVHcloud APIs.

-In order to retrieve this necessary information, please follow [First steps with the OVHcloud APIs](https://docs.ovh.com/au/en/api/first-steps-with-ovh-api/) tutorial.
+In order to retrieve this necessary information, please follow our [First steps with the OVHcloud APIs](https://docs.ovh.com/au/en/api/first-steps-with-ovh-api/) tutorial.

-Concretely, you have to generate these credentials via the [OVH token generation page](https://api.ovh.com/createToken/?GET=/*&POST=/*&PUT=/*&DELETE=/*) with the following rights:
+Specifically, you have to generate these credentials via the [OVHcloud token generation page](https://api.ovh.com/createToken/?GET=/*&POST=/*&PUT=/*&DELETE=/*) with the following rights:

 ![OVHcloud API rights](images/api-rights.png){.thumbnail}

-When you have successfully generated your OVH tokens, please keep them.
-You'll have to define them in the coming minutes ;-).
+When you have successfully generated your OVHcloud tokens, please save them as you will have to use them very soon.

 The last needed information is the `service_name`: it is the ID of your Public Cloud project.

-How to get it?
+**How to get it?**

 In the Public Cloud section, you can retrieve your service name ID thanks to the `Copy to clipboard`{.action} button.